 Cactus for skin hydration.
 An anti-inflammatory, the leaves of the prickly pear were used to make a moisturizer for protecting the skin from the sun.
 It also speeds up cellular turnover, leading to improved skin texture and appearance.

 Saw Palmetto was used by Native Americans for hair, scalp and skin care.
 Due to its ability to balance hormones in the body, it was used by Native American women to get rid of facial hair.
 It is now believed saw palmetto regulates excessive hair growth in women by suppressing DHT production in the body (a hormone produced by testosterone).

 This flat-leafed bladed grass is considered sacred.
 It is smoked to purify individuals and their surroundings and is used in ceremonies.
 It is even handled in a special way to respect its spiritual powers.
 Some Native American women decorated their hair with sweetgrass.
-As a wash, sweetgrass was used to treat windburn and chapped skin.
-The tea can also be used as a hair tonic to make the hair shiny and fragrant.
+As a wash, sweetgrass was used to try to treat windburn and chapped skin.
+The tea can also be used as a hair tonic meant to make the hair shiny and fragrant.

 Wild Mint for hair and skin.
 The Cheyenne Indians in Montana used a decoction of the wild mint plant as hair oil.
 The Thompson Indians of British Columbia used the whole plant soaked in warm water to make a solution that was used in hair dressing.
-Mint was also used in bath water to alleviate itchy skin.
+Mint was also used in bath water to try to alleviate itchy skin.